 Private service endpoints: Cloud service providers offer the ability to set up private endpoints with custom or vanity DNS names for native cloud provider services.
 Private endpoints are only supported if the provider supports resolving the endpoints using public DNS.

 Azure service endpoints and AWS gateway endpoints provide secure and direct private connectivity to Azure and AWS services over the cloud provider network backbone using an optimized route.
 These endpoints are located in the Confluent Cloud VPC/Vnet.

-Managed connectors and other Confluent Cloud resources access these service and gateway endpoints using private IP addresses.
-Managed connector network traffic is never routed over cloud provider public endpoints for the following services:
+Managed connector network traffic is routed over cloud service provider (CSP) secure public endpoints for the following services: